maxitg/SetReplace/README.md

 <img src="READMEImages/MatchAllSpacelikeBranchlikeMixed.png" width="352">

-Specifically, the general algorithm for computing the separation between two edges `A` and `B` in an expressions-events graph is:
+Specifically, the general algorithm for computing the separation between two expressions `A` and `B` in an expressions-events graph is:
 1. Compute the past causal cones of both `A` and `B`.
 2. Compute the intersection between the causal cones.
 3. Take all vertices with out-degree zero (the future boundary of the intersection).